 Action is taken by the old service provider to set a subscription version to conflict using the subscriptionVersionOldSP-Create action.

 The old service provider SOA sends M-ACTION subscriptionVersionOldSP-Create to the NPAC SMS lnpSubscriptions object to create a new subscriptionVersionNPAC with the status of “conflict”.
+For the XML interface, OCRQ – OldSpCreateRequest.
 The old service provider SOA specifies the following valid attributes: subscriptionTN or valid subscriptionVersionTN-Range subscriptionNewCurrentSP subscriptionOldSP subscriptionOldSP-DueDate (seconds set to zeros) subscriptionOldSP-Authorization subscriptionLNPType subscriptionStatusChangeCauseCode In this case, the subscriptionOldSP-Authorization is set to FALSE.

 NPAC SMS issues M-CREATE to create the subscriptionVersionNPAC with a status of “conflict” and sets all the other attribute values from the subscriptionVersionOldSP-Create action.